aymanbazyan/StoreFlow-Project-Documentation/docs/01-Overview/02-Tech-Stack-Concepts.md

 - **`setup-files/`**: Contains utility scripts for project setup or maintenance.

-  - `makeAdmin.js`: A script to grant admin privileges to a user.
+  - `toggleAdmin.js`: A script to grant/revoke admin privileges from a user.
   - `seedFakePosts.js`: A script to populate the database with dummy data for testing.

 - **`src/`**: The main source code for the entire application.